 The California State Bar approved the Practical Guidance for the Use of Generative Artificial Intelligence in the Practice of Law on November 16, 2023.
 This guidance is designed to assist lawyers in navigating their ethical obligations when using generative AI and is intended to be a living document, updated periodically as the technology evolves and new issues arise.

-For a more comprehensive list of cases involving the misuse of generative AI tools in court, click here.
+For more cases involving the use of generative AI in court, click here.